jamhung/jamhung.github.io/_posts/2016-04-04-introducing-unit-tests-to-a-large-project.md

+---
+layout: post
+title: Introducing unit tests to a large project
+---

 At work, our iOS team recently began making real progress on introducing unit tests into the main codebase, which contains over 250,000 lines of code,